beave/meer/README.md

 * Out of the box IPv6 support.
 * Meer can do reverse DNS/PTR record lookups.
 Meer has an internal DNS cache system so to not overburden DNS servers with repeated queries.
 * MySQL/MariaDB output is backward compatible with legacy Snort/Barnyard2 database.
-* MySQL/MariaDB internal SQL “caching” makes Meer interactions with databases more efficients.
+* MySQL/MariaDB internal SQL “caching” makes Meer interactions with databases more efficient.
 * Supports "fingerprint" rule set.
 These are special Suricata & Sagan signatures that allow you to collect data about devices in your network and store them in a Redis database.
 See https://github.com/quadrant/fingerprint-rules for more information.
 * Supports "client stats" for Meer when injecting Sagan EVE/JSON data.
-This allows give you statistics about who and what is sending Sagan data within an enviornment.
+This allows give you statistics about who and what is sending Sagan data within an environment.

 # Future "output" support:

 Meer is under development.
-This is our brief "roadmap" of what we would like to see Meer do.
+This is our brief "road-map" of what we would like to see Meer do.
 If you have any ideas or requests,  please let us know via our "issues" page (https://github.com/beave/meer/issues).

 * Syslog support (JSON, decoded, etc).